 Yamaha is the world’s largest piano manufacturing company and they have been making quality keyboards since 1897 when they began.
-The Yamaha PSR-EW410 is a great beginners keyboard that is affordable for all ages of musicians.
-Check it out at the link above on Amazon to see more reviews.
+The Yamaha PSR-EW410 is a great beginner’s keyboard that is affordable for all ages of musicians.

 What I typically like about Yamaha products is that their entry-level keyboards are much better than other companies’ entry-level.
 They also make high-end products that stand up to the big hitters in the keyboard world.

 My personal experience with the Yamaha PSR-EW410 is I have played on it in many musical stores and I think that if you’re a beginner, you’re going to love it.
-There are many great features that I was surprised with on top of just the technology Yamaha has come up with over the years.
+There are many great features that I was surprised by on top of just the technology Yamaha has come up with over the years.
 I will elaborate more below with my review.

 - A 76-Key portable keyboard with a great piano sound and a powerful sound engine